 - In the same config.py file, modify the paths of the folders that you want to use to save the files generated by the program.
-Examples are included for Linux and Windows.
+As an example I have left you the ones that I use.

 On the server: